Connect to data sources

-Each warehouse type requires different input.
+Each warehouse type takes different input parameters.
 Use the following instructions for your warehouse:

 - Connect to Snowflake

-After creating a connection, you will likely want to selectively share access with other people in your organization.
-Learn more about permissions.
+After creating a connection, you can selectively share access with other people in your organization.
+For more information, see Data Permissions.

 By default, Sigma sets query timeouts to 120 seconds (2 minutes).
 When queries hit the timeout limit, Sigma will cancel the query.
 Under Connection Features, you can set a custom query timeout for your connection.